Stochastic analysis of ultra-high energy cosmic ray interactions: Astrophysical examples

 \subsection{Magnetic deflections and distribution of arrival direction}

 The probabilistic disintegration of nuclei during propagation also affects the arrival directions of cosmic rays.
-Earlier works (\textit{e.g.}~\citep{Lee1995,Waxman1996}) have discussed the angular deviations that occur during UHECR propagation under the influence of extragalactic magnetic fields (EGMFs) in the regime of small-angle scattering (\textit{i.e.}~when the gyroradius exceeds the coherence length $\lambda_B$ of the EGMFs).
-These and similar studies neglect energy losses and disintegrations by assuming a constant rigidity $R$, thus leading to the mean squared angular deviation formula $\langle\Delta \theta \rangle^2 \approx \frac{4}{\pi^2}\frac{B^2}{R^2}\lambda_Bd$~\citep{Lee1995} where $d$ denotes the distance to the source and $B$ the strength of the magnetic field.
+Previous studies \citep[e.g.][]{Lee1995,Waxman1996} have discussed the angular deviations that occur during UHECR propagation under the influence of extragalactic magnetic fields (EGMFs) in the small-angle scattering regime (i.e., when the gyroradius exceeds the EGMF coherence length $\lambda_B$).
+However, these and similar studies neglect energy losses and disintegrations by assuming a constant rigidity $R$, which leads to the mean squared angular deviation formula $\langle\Delta \theta \rangle^2 \approx \frac{4}{\pi^2}\frac{B^2}{R^2}\lambda_Bd$~\citep{Lee1995}, where $d$ denotes the distance to the source and $B$ the strength of the magnetic field.

-This expression is sometimes used even in the presence of disintegrations, arguing that changes of nuclear species do not affect the rigidity, since $R = E/Z = \gamma/\kappa$, $\gamma$ is conserved and $\kappa=Z/A$ can be considered 0.5 for most stable species up to iron.
-However, the actual variation of $\kappa$ in nuclear cascades can be up to 30~\% of the mean value, and the changes are stochastic, like the cascade itself.
-Currently, there is no expression for the angular deviation that includes disintegrations, and the most realistic treatment involved Monte Carlo simulations with a code that incorporates magnetic effects and disintegrations, such as CRPropa \citep{2022JCAP...09..035A}.
+This expression is sometimes used even in the presence of disintegrations, arguing that changes in nuclear species do not affect the rigidity, since $R = E/Z = \gamma/\kappa$, $\gamma$ is conserved and $\kappa=Z/A$ can be considered 0.5 for most stable species up to iron.
+However, the actual variation of $\kappa$ in nuclear cascades can be up to 30~\% of the mean value, and the changes are stochastic as the cascade itself.
+Currently, there is no expression for the angular deviation that incorporates disintegrations.
+The most realistic treatment involves Monte Carlo simulations with a code that includes magnetic effects and disintegrations, such as CRPropa \citep{2022JCAP...09..035A}.